Women May Be More Adept Than Men At Discerning Pain

 In comparing the responses between women and men, he says the findings in his studies and those in other pain research are consistent.

-"On average, women report the same stimuli to be more painful than men," Fillingim says, emphasizing that the same stimulus is applied to everybody so if there are differences in how painful the experience is, it can't be because of the stimulus because it's calibrated to be the same for all.
+"On average, women report the same stimuli to be more painful than men," Fillingim says, emphasizing that the same stimulus is applied to everybody, so if there are differences in how painful the experience is, it can't be because of the stimulus because it's calibrated to be the same for all.

 Now it could be that men are less willing to admit they have pain.
 It could also be that women have learned to cope with pain and are more accustomed to talking about it.
 After all, don't women experience more pain in their lives?
 What about the monthly pain of menstruation?
 Or the extreme pain of childbirth?